Vox Pop: Will branded VR content change digital advertising for the better?

 It’s not about slapping a logo on something or re-creating a TV ad in VR.
 VR content, whether that’s 360 degree video or an interactive VR experience, needs to be used for the right reasons, in the right way.
 Consumers might turn a blind eye to a poorly made TV advert, but due to its immersive nature, consumers will be much less forgiving of a bad VR ad.
 VR doesn’t make bad content good, it fact it’s likely to make it worse, and there’s no escaping it!

 At REWIND we are seeing many brands harnessing the power of VR and delivering bespoke experiences that build profound connections with consumers.
-As long as brands use VR to add value - whether that’s by allowing people to ‘try’ before they buy, transporting people to another place they wouldn’t otherwise be able to go to, entertaining or educating - then it has the potential to be the ultimate marketing tool and will supersede other mediums in terms of building brand awareness, loyalty and ultimately brand love.”ne wants to talk to at the party.
-Then there’s “build-it-and-they-will-come” guy who talks loudly about one thing: himself.
-Which of these two guys would you rather have at your party?"
+As long as brands use VR to add value - whether that’s by allowing people to ‘try’ before they buy, transporting people to another place they wouldn’t otherwise be able to go to, entertaining or educating - then it has the potential to be the ultimate marketing tool and will supersede other mediums in terms of building brand awareness, loyalty and ultimately brand love."

 Ryan A Bell